MattyOL/Fresh/TESTING.md

 10. * Test: When user clicks a blog post.
     * Expected: To be brought into the posts info.
     * Results: pass.
-11. *
+11. * Test: User clicks add to wishlist
+    * Expected: Product to be added to wishlist
+    * Results: Pass

-12. *
+12. * Test: Added from wishlist to bag
+    * Expected: Product to be added to bag for checkout

-13. *
+    * Results: Pass

-13. * Test: likes/comments on posts.
+13. * Test: fill out checkout form
-    * Expected: The admin has to verify like/comments on post when submitted.
+    * Expected: form to be filled and submited without any issues
-    * Results: pass.
+    * Results: Pass

 14. * Test: websites name is clickable.
     * Expected: to refresh to home-page.